What Is a GPT 3 Chatbot?

 Deep learning can happen through natural language understanding (NLU), where the chatbot understands the customer’s needs.

-In addition, NLP (natural language processing) is used to understand the customer’s questions correctly.
+In addition, chatbots use NLP (natural language processing) to understand the customer’s questions correctly.

 With various possible language patterns customers might use to ask their questions, this is a fundamental aspect of having AI chatbots that work.